Mitral facies

-Mitral facies refers to a distinctive facial appearance associated with mitral stenosis.
+Mitral facies is a distinctive facial appearance associated with mitral stenosis.

 Someone with mitral stenosis may present with rosy cheeks, whilst the rest of the face has a bluish tinge due to cyanosis.
 This is especially so in severe mitral stenosis.
-As low cardiac output in mitral stenosis produces vasoconstriction, peripheral cyanosis is often seen in lips, tip of nose and cheeks.
-Occasionally along with these, malar flush is seen due to vasodilation (vascular stasis) in malar area.
+Because low cardiac output in mitral stenosis produces vasoconstriction, peripheral cyanosis is often seen in the lips, the tip of nose, and the cheeks.
+Occasionally, along with these, malar flush is seen, because of vasodilation (vascular stasis) in the malar area.